 Impact

-The vulnerability arises from the router’s use of a hardcoded DES key and Single DES in ECB mode to encrypt configuration backups.
-This weak encryption scheme allows an attacker who obtains a backup file to decrypt the backup and recover all credentials stored within, including the admin password, WiFi pre‑shared key, and DDNS credentials.
-The root weakness is the use of a hardcoded key (CWE‑256) in a weak cipher mode (CWE‑310), which directly leads to confidential information disclosure (CWE‑200).
+The vulnerability arises from the router’s use of a hardcoded DES key and single DES in ECB mode to encrypt configuration backups.
+This weak encryption scheme allows an attacker who obtains a backup file to decrypt it and recover all credentials stored within, including the admin password, WiFi PSK, and DDNS credentials.
+The root weakness involves the use of a hardcoded DES key (CWE-798).
+Based on available information, it is inferred that an attacker could obtain the backup file through the router’s web interface or by physical access.

 Affected Systems